loda-lang/loda-lang.github.io/install.markdown

 # Ubuntu and macOS

-To install LODA in Ubuntu or macOS, please make sure you have [git](https://git-scm.com/) installed.
+Before installing LODA on Ubuntu or macOS, please make sure you have [git](https://git-scm.com/) installed.

 Then map your operating system version to a LODA executable using the following table: